7:10am PT by Scott Feinberg

 During the halcyon days of Hollywood's Golden Age, spanning the '20s through the '50s, most American movies were made in and around that particular L.A. enclave.
 Ever since the studio system's fall in the late '60s, though, production has expanded far beyond Hollywood.
 But people tend to forget the rest of the story: While production now tends to happen elsewhere, the people who made and/or make films still live, by and large, in and around L.A. — as do a majority of Academy members.

 The deep, dark secret of the Academy is that during the studio system, the primary concern of its voting members was not quality of work but studio of origin.
 Academy members (actors and directors as well as contributors of every other sort) generally voted in "blocs" for the product of whichever studio employed them.
 There were reports of studio chiefs or PR heads checking the ballots of their employees before they were mailed in, but that really wasn't necessary.
-As Joan Crawford once said, "You'd have to be a ninny to vote against the studio that has your contract and produces your pictures."
+As Joan Crawford once said, "You'd have to be some ninny to vote against the studio that has your contract and produces your pictures."

 Ever since the fall of the studio system, though, Academy members essentially have become free to vote for whatever they truly like (although, when it comes to the animation category, animators, since they generally still work exclusively for one of only a few major companies, tend to favor their home studios).
 And, as in any free and open election, the electorate tends to respond to things it understands and relates to and not to things it doesn't.
 Geography and culture certainly factor into the equation; as you may recall hearing, "There's no place like home."